Flat Roof Insulation: why insulate the roof at all?

 Phenolic Foam

-• Due to the potential risks of roof damage, it can only be seen on older buildings
+• Due to the potential risks of roof damage, you can only see it on older buildings.

-• Due to some concerns it is quite difficult to find the manufacture of this foam in the US today
+• Due to some concerns, it isn’t easy to find the manufacturer of this foam in the US today.

 Flat roof insulation - Phenolic Foam